-Before starting laser hair removal treatment you should understand different forms of oily skin.
-The level of oiliness in your skin determines how it appears while identification of your skin type ensures proper selection of skincare products before the procedure.
+Before starting laser hair removal treatment, you should understand the different forms of oily skin.
+The level of oiliness in your skin determines how it appears, while identification of your skin type ensures proper selection of skincare products before the procedure.

 Types of Oily Skin